 In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

-This course is predominately assessed through coursework which is worth 75% of the final grade.
-In addition, students will complete an on-screen exam worth 25%.
+This course is predominately assessed through creative coursework which is worth 66% of the final grade.
+In addition, students will complete a practical exam, in response to a brief.

 All students need to have at least 5 GCSEs at Grade 4 or above (and a satisfactory reference) in order to be accepted on to an A Level/BTEC Level 3 programme.

 In addition, students should meet the following minimum entry requirements:

 - Grade 4 in GCSE English Literature or Language